Ice could cause dangerous travel conditions Saturday day and night in D.C. area

 As we’re right on the edge of this particular weather system, there is an outside chance that most of the precipitation misses the immediate area to the south and southeast.
 For this reason, it may not become clear if we’re looking at widespread, impactful icing in the immediate metro area until Friday evening or even early Saturday.

-But the concern is the following: cold air has become firmly established over the Washington and Baltimore regions, with temperatures in the mid-20s to near 30.
+But the concern is the following: Cold air has become firmly established over the Washington and Baltimore regions, with temperatures in the mid-20s to near 30.
 These readings will not budge, remaining subfreezing until Sunday morning or midday.
 This means any icy precipitation, in the form of either freezing rain or sleet, will accumulate on untreated surfaces.

 - Anytime you see precipitation falling Saturday, assume roads and sidewalks might be slick.
 Surfaces that appear just wet could be deceptively slippery due to black ice.
 Well-traveled and treated roads may be passable and just wet, but use particular caution on ramps, bridges and overpasses.